aaromalonline/PassCrypt/README.md

 ## 💡 Overview

 This is a simple password manager 🔑 built by following basic principles of python programming and sqlite database.
-Key features include:

 ## ✨ Features